WHAT DO WE PROVIDE?

 IS THE HOUSE AIR CONDITIONED?

 No, this is not available.
 The house is open and is designed to take advantage of the cool air movements coming down the hill behind the house.
-Most guests find this very comfortable and fans are provided in the bedrooms for the occasional time when the breeze weakens.
+Most guests find this very comfortable and ceiling fans in the kitchen and living room, together with fans in the bedrooms assist when the breeze weakens.

 WHAT ELECTRONIC DEVICES CAN I BRING?

 This is a time for leaving the modern world behind as much as possible!
 Some modern essentials are inevitable though and this includes cameras, cell phones and laptops.
 We have a Bluetooth player if you wish to bring your own music.
-Some families travel with a DVD player.
 We do request that you do not bring hairdryers and curling irons, anything that needs to heat up, as this uses too much power.
 In the jungle you don’t have to worry about what your hair looks like.
 The outlets are standard North American for 110V applications.
 If you have a question about a particular device, please ask.

 CAN I MAKE PHONE CALLS?

 No landlines exist in the area.
-However, cell phone coverage has been expanded and the Matapalo area now has 3G and sometimes 4G coverage.
+However, cell phone coverage has been expanded and the Matapalo area usually has good coverage.
 As you come through the airport you are now able to purchase a SIM card for use in Costa Rica.
 Check with Osa Tropical for the latest information regarding Costa Rican SIM Cards and compatibility with certain phones.
 As a back-up, Carlos and Sianne both have cell phones and can assist you with any local calls you may need to make.

 IS THERE INTERNET?